 The flowers on hybrid tea roses may have over 60 petals and be as large as 5 inches across.
 A signature of hybrid teas is the long, pointed buds that open by slowly unfurling.
 Plants will grow anywhere from 3 - 6 feet tall, depending on the variety and the growing conditions.

-Besides their near perfect flowers, it the long, strong stems that make them great cut flowers.
+Besides their near perfect flowers, it is the long, strong stems that make them great cut flowers.
 Hybrid teas have been cultivated in almost every color except blue, with many extraordinary bi-colors to chose from.

 Choosing the Right Hybrid Tea for You